 Vintage Shopping: Carrer de la Riera Baixa

 Historically, one of the most industrial areas of Barcelona, Poble Nou (“New Town,” a sub-district of the area known as Sant Martí) has been given fresh life thanks to the steady growth and expansion of the city’s tech industry.
 On the border of the “22@ Innovation District” — a burst of construction that brought many new, modern buildings and jobs to the neighborhood starting in 2000 — Poble Nou has modern architecture, converted warehouses, co-working spaces, creative agencies, and office buildings all sharing plots with crumbling smokestacks and overgrown lots that serve as graffiti artists’ playground.
-Many consider Poble Nou the most up-and-coming area of Barcelona, with new restaurants, developments and companies bringing young life and energy to these quiet, post-industrial streets.
+Many consider Poble Nou the most up-and-coming area of Barcelona, with new restaurants, wine bars, developments and companies bringing young life and energy to these quiet, post-industrial streets.
 Flanking the coastline and more space than in the old city center (plus a charming pedestrian rambla of their own, the La Rambla de Poble Nou), more and more people are choosing to live, work and play here.